philippgadow/timepix-calibration/README.md

 # Pixel calibration

 > This software provides means of calibrating silicon pixel detectors.
-It is based on [corrywreckan](https://gitlab.cern.ch/corryvreckan/corryvreckan) for the efficient analysis of measurements and provides subsequent processing and evaluation of these using python.
+> It uses input from `csv` files which can be either read in stand-alone or using the [corrywreckan](https://gitlab.cern.ch/corryvreckan/corryvreckan) software for the efficient analysis of measurements.

 ## Setup

 Please follow these instructions to install the software.
 Doing so will download the software and the corrywreckan project as a git submodule.
-If you miss the `--recursive` argument for `git clone`, you can enter `git submodule init && git submodule update` to obtain corrywreckan.
+If you forgot to add the `--recursive` argument for `git clone`, you can enter `git submodule init && git submodule update` to obtain corrywreckan.

 It is assumed that you are running this software on lxplus.
 Otherwise, some manual intervention might be needed to install corrywreckan.